-Approximately half of U.S. households and businesses are unable to install rooftop solar due to space limitations or insufficient sun exposure.1 The new Community Solar Choice program will expand solar access to PG&E residential and business customers regardless of their location or ability to physically install rooftop solar.
+Approximately half of U.S. households and businesses are unable to install rooftop solar due to space limitations or insufficient sun exposure.1

 The program will offer customers the option to purchase up to 100 percent of their electricity from solar sourced from new small- to mid-sized solar projects that will be built in PG&E’s service area.